Education

 A field experience requiring four hours per week in an elementary or secondary school for observation and tutorial experience in a special education setting.

-Prerequisites: EDU 200/EDU 201; Admission to the Education program.
-Corequisites: Concurrent registration in EDU 240 is required.
+Prerequisites: EDU 200/EDU 201; EDU 276 (must be taken concurrently); Admission to the Education program.
 Offered: Fall, Spring.
 Special Notes: Designated times are set by the Education department.

 Foundational knowledge about language and literacy development, instructional methods, assessment practices, the creation of a literate and motivating environment, and the encouragement of family engagement in literacy.